(214) 390-7947 (Overseas Callers)

 Read more about your meals and accommodation while volunteering in Sri Lanka.

-IFRE has successfully and safely hosted over 22,000 volunteers in 20 countries.
-We always make sure that you are safe and secure while in Sri Lanka volunteering in our program.
-You can expect support from our in-country coordinator while working in our project and your host family will also provide you with a safe and secure home and help you to feel secure around the community.
+IFRE has successfully and safely hosted over 22,000 volunteers in 19 countries.
+We always make sure that you are safe and secure while in Sri Lanka.
+You can expect support from our in-country coordinator while working on our project, and your host family will also provide you with a safe and secure home and help you to feel secure in the community.

 Read more about our extensive safety precautions and in-country support in Sri Lanka.